|

 Why does the DCOE need to be modified?

 The 40 or 45 DCOE carburetor was never designed to feed the displacement of the Corvair engine, let alone the additional air flow demands when on turbocharged engine comes on boost.
-Weber DCOE carbs are designed to operate on an isolated runner, one venturi [choke] per cylinder, or, at the most, one venturi per two cylinders via a siamesed runner.
-These carbs are very sensitive to the pulsation of an engine and are metered as such.
-You can get your DCOE to run O.K. but it will never give you the all around drive-ability that the carb was designed to give and you will be stuck with compromises regarding drivability and power output.
+Weber DCOE carburators are designed to operate on an isolated runner, one venturi [choke] per cylinder, or, at the most, one venturi per two cylinders via a Siamese runner.
+These carburators are very sensitive to the pulsation of an engine and are metered as such.
+You can get your DCOE to run O.K. but it will never give you the all around drive-ability that the carburator was designed to give and you will be stuck with compromises regarding drivability and power output.

 If jetted with small chokes, it will run fine at the bottom end, but will be rich on the top end.
 If you jet it properly for the big end, low speed, throttle response and cruise will suffer.
 Off idle and transition will be a pain to sort out, generally it will run lean.
 All this assumes that you understand carburetors in general and, for the most part, enjoy tuning Webers.
 They are great carburetors and can be easily tuned to fit your requirements, if they operate with in their design parameters.

-The modification to the DCOE Weber carb to make it a load sensitive 2 bbl carb consists of: splitting the throttle shaft, fabricating new throttle linkage pieces to be installed inside the carb and grafting on a vacuum actuator that will open the secondary throttle plate in proportion to air flow across the primary throttle bore.
-The new linkage which is installed inside the carb allows the secondary to open only as far as the primary is opened and is designed to close the secondary if the primary side is closed.
+The modification to the DCOE Weber carburator to make it a load sensitive 2 bbl carburator consists of: splitting the throttle shaft, fabricating new throttle linkage pieces to be installed inside the carburator and grafting on a vacuum actuator that will open the secondary throttle plate in proportion to air flow across the primary throttle bore.
+The new linkage which is installed inside the carburator allows the secondary to open only as far as the primary is opened and is designed to close the secondary if the primary side is closed.

 The opening rate of the secondary is determined by an airflow signal from the primary booster venturi.
 In this manner the secondary is controlled by the primary throttle opening and the primary air flow.
 For example, if the primary is opened 1/2 throttle then the secondary will only open 1/2 throttle IF there is sufficient air flow through the primary.
 If the primary throttle is suddenly snapped closed, the linkage forces the secondary closed independent of air flow.